 Prepare for Compliance with the EU GDPR with GDPRPLAN.COM

-On the 25th May 2018, the EU GDPR (General Data Protection Regulation) is here, replacing the 1998 UK Data Protection Act, as well as every localised interpretation of the 1995 Data Protection Directive 95/46/EC.
+On the 25th May 2018, the EU GDPR (General Data Protection Regulation) replaced the 1998 UK Data Protection Act, as well as every localised interpretation of the 1995 Data Protection Directive 95/46/EC.

-The UK Government has confirmed that the UK’s decision to leave the EU will not affect the commencement of the GDPR, even during the process of withdrawal from the EU (it will run alongside the UK Data Protection Act 2018).
+The UK Government confirmed that the UK’s decision to leave the EU will not affect the commencement of the GDPR, even during the process of withdrawal from the EU (it will run alongside the UK Data Protection Act 2018).

 What You Need to Know

 The EU GDPR:

-- Is designed to protect various types of personal data going in and out of the EU about ALL EU Citizens – whether living in the EU or not
+- Is designed to protect various types of personal data going in and out of the EU, and affects ALL EU Citizens – whether they live within the EU or outside.

 - APPLIES TO ALL EU MEMBER STATES INCLUDING THE UK – REGARDLESS OF BREXIT!*